alanqrwang/alanqrwang.github.io/_posts/2020-11-01---L1-Loss-and-Sparsity.md

 \text{such that   } ||x||_1 < \epsilon.
 $$

 Specifically, it can be proved that LASSO arrives at the sparse solution with high probability.
 Amazingly, we can reformulate a highly intractable combinatorial problem as a continuous convex optimization problem and arrive at the same result.

 Why does using the L1 norm lead us to a sparse solution?
 In a graphical sense, the optimal $$\theta^*$$ which solves the contrained optimization problem in $(1)$ is the $$\theta^*$$ that has the smallest norm and that also intersects the subspace formed by the constraints.
 Or, put another way, the optimal $$\theta^*$$ is the minimum element in the intersection between the set of norms and the set of solutions of the constraints.
 ![Sparse representations]({{ site.baseurl }}/images/sparsity_lp.PNG)

+The image above shows an example in two dimensions: